turingschool/backend-curriculum-site/module2/lessons/authentication.md

 * Don't hesitate to use  *custom routes* when appropriate
 * Use a *session* to store a logged in user id
 * Use *form_tag* when creating a form without an associated model

+### WrapUp
+* What does Authentication mean?
+Why do we use it and when?
+* What are the steps to implementing Authentication in a Rails app?
+I counted 5 main steps.
+How many do you come up with?
+* How might you use Sessions to help with Authentication?
+Why is this an important piece?
+* What is a helper_method?
+Why might we use them?